ghomem/viraly/README.md

 ```
 The parameters must be given via command line in the order listed above as quoted comma-separated list.

-Important notes:
+Notes:
 * h and p are the parameters that drive propagation
 * they  are presented as independent for physical intuition purposes but only the product hp matters in practice
 * the simulation includes two phases:  **\[ 0, tint \[** with parameters (h,p) and **\[ tint, tmax \[**  with parameters (h1,p1)
-* if tint == tmax the simulation reduces to a single phase with paramters (h,p)
+* if tint == tmax the simulation reduces to a single phase with parameters (h,p)
 * if progressive == True the transition between phases is done using a linear variation (h,p) -> (h1,p1)
 * the Basic Reproduction Number is given by hpT